-Linda Ross brings a wealth of experience to Renne Public Law Group after working for 20 years with the City and County of San Francisco and more recently, in private practice.
+Linda Ross joined RPLG as an Of Counsel attorney at the firm’s founding and was made partner in February 2020.
+She brings a wealth of experience to Renne Public Law Group after working for 20 years with the City and County of San Francisco and more recently, in private practice.
 Ms. Ross represents public entities, including cities, counties, special districts, and transit agencies, in a wide variety of public law matters, including advice, litigation, and appellate work involving pension reform, labor and employment, internal investigations, wage and hour, the Public Records Act, open meetings laws, governance, and regulations.

 Ms. Ross and Mr. Holtzman, a founding partner of Renne Public Law Group, recently filed an amicus brief on behalf of the League of California Cities in a landmark case on pensions and vested rights pending before the Supreme Court of California.